Dexical/RotMG_DPS_Calculator/README.md

 ## How to add a weapon
 Weapons are stored in "resources/equipment/weapons" folder.

 In there, you'll find a file called "template.json".
-You can copy this template in the weapon type you like and change the attributes as you wish.
+You can copy this template and paste it in the weapon list and change the attributes as you wish.
+Don't forget to add a comma before you add a weapon to the list otherwise it won't work.

-When you're done, rename the file with this type of name "name_of_my_weapon.json".
-In every weapon's type folder you'll find "list.json". in there you'll have to add your weapon by its name.
-Your weapons name has to be the same as your files name but you can add capital letters and replace underscores by spaces like this : "Name of my Weapon".

 That's it !
 You made a new weapon, try it out.
 ## Additional notes
-This is a pretty complicated way of doing, I'm aware, but this will all change in the future anyway, stay tuned when I'll update it.
+This may seem like a complicated way of doing, I'm aware, but this will most probably in the future, stay tuned when I'll update it.

 Take care.